Licenses - Frequently Asked Questions

 August 15.
 Most recreational hunting and fishing type license packages are valid from date of purchase in August (August 15 and later) through August 31 of the following year.
 Most commercial type licenses may be purchased starting August 15 of each year for the following year, but are not effective until September 1.

-I'm a Texas resident in active military, what license is available to me for hunting and/or fishing?
+I'm a Texas resident in active military, what licenses are available to me for hunting and/or fishing?

 Item 510, Texas Resident Active Duty Military "Super Combo" Hunting and All-Water Fishing Package; Item 511, Texas Resident Active Military All-Water Fishing Package; or Item 512, Texas Resident Active Military Hunting Package are available at no cost to Texas residents on active duty in the U.S. Army, Navy, Marines, Air Force, Coast Guard, Reserves, or National or State Guard.
 Proof of residency for this license is: military service record(s) indicating that the person's home of record is in Texas or that the person's duty station for the six months immediately prior to the time of application is in Texas.

 What licenses are available to residents and non-residents that are disabled veterans?

 The free Disabled Veteran "Super Combo" Hunting and All-Water Fishing Package is available at no cost to residents and non-residents qualifying as disabled veterans.
 Disabled Veteran means a veteran with a service-connected disability, as defined by the Veterans Administration, consisting of the loss of the use of a foot or leg, or a disability rating of 50% or more and who is receiving compensation from the U.S. for the disability.
 Official proof of disability (issued by the VA) must be shown when applying for this license and must state the rate of disability.

 I'm disabled, is a fishing license required?